BIRD-UP73/nsfw-bot/README.md

 # nsfw-bot
-A Discord bot that posts NSFW images.
+A Discord bot that posts NSFW images from booru imageboards.

 ## How to run
 - In the main directory add a file named `config.properties` and fill it with a bot token and a default prefix